forcedotcom/cli/releasenotes/README.md

 ------------

 * CHANGE: We removed the deprecated `--verbose` flag of `data delete bulk` and `data upsert bulk`; use the `data bulk results` command instead.
-We deprecated the flag in October 2024 and added the deprecation warning in the command output. (plugin-data PR [#1206](https://github.com/salesforcecli/plugin-data/pull/1206))
+In October 2024 we deprecated the flag and added the deprecation warning in the command output. (plugin-data PR [#1206](https://github.com/salesforcecli/plugin-data/pull/1206))

 * CHANGE: We no longer include the records that failed after running `data delete|upsert bulk --json` in the JSON output; use the `data bulk results` command to get this information.
 We also removed the ability to resume synchronous data operations with the `data delete|upsert resume` commands.
-We deprecated both of these features in October 2024 and added the deprecation warning in the command outputs. (plugin-data PR [#1209](https://github.com/salesforcecli/plugin-data/pull/1209))
+In October 2024 we deprecated both of these features and added the deprecation warning in the command outputs. (plugin-data PR [#1209](https://github.com/salesforcecli/plugin-data/pull/1209))

 * CHANGE: When you open an org in a browser with the `org open` command, Salesforce CLI now generates a single-use frontdoor URL.
 This URL can be used one time only; subsequent use won't allow you to log into the org.
 This change makes the access to your org more secure.